codegouvfr/keycloak-theme-dsfr/README.md

     ...
 ```

-### Dark Mode Persistence
+### Dark Mode

-If you want to ensure the color scheme preference from your app to be persisted when navigating to the Keycloak pages
+If you want to ensure the color scheme preference from your app to be carried when navigating to the Keycloak pages
 you need to add `dark=true` or `dark=false` when redirecting to the login or account page.

 With [oidc-spa](https://oidc-spa.dev) and [react-dsfr](https://github.com/codegouvfr/react-dsfr) for the login theme: